Skip to content

 How much will I lose in the first month on Wegovy?

-Typically 2–5 lb at the 0.25 mg starter dose — not a therapeutic dose.
-Do not judge the drug by the first month.
+Typically 2–5 lb at the 0.25 mg starter dose — which is not a therapeutic dose.
+Don't judge the drug by the first month.
+The therapeutic benefit shows up once you reach 1.0 mg (week 9–12) and then continues climbing through 1.7 mg and 2.4 mg.

 Will I lose more on Zepbound than Wegovy?

 On average yes.
-SURMOUNT-1 showed 22.5% TBWL on tirzepatide 15 mg at week 72 vs 14.9% for semaglutide 2.4 mg at week 68 in STEP 1 (indirect comparison).
-SURMOUNT-5 (tirzepatide 15 mg vs semaglutide 2.4 mg head-to-head) confirmed superiority.
-See the Wegovy vs Zepbound comparison.
+SURMOUNT-1: 22.5% TBWL on tirzepatide 15 mg at week 72 vs STEP 1's 14.9% for semaglutide 2.4 mg at week 68.
+SURMOUNT-5 (direct head-to-head) confirmed tirzepatide superiority by ~6.5 percentage points.
+Individual variation is large, but the population signal is clear.

 Why isn't my loss matching the STEP 1 curve?

-Because STEP 1 enrolled patients without diabetes, with good adherence, and measured mean TBWL in the per-protocol population.
-Real-world factors — T2D, adherence gaps, concomitant medications — predictably shift individual results.
-If you are 3+ percentage points below expected at month 6 on top dose, discuss with your prescriber.
+STEP 1 enrolled patients without diabetes, with good adherence, measured in the per-protocol population.
+Real-world factors — T2D, adherence gaps, concomitant meds (SSRIs, olanzapine blunt loss), titration holds — predictably shift individual results.
+If you're 3+ percentage points below expected at month 6 on top dose, discuss with your prescriber.

 Is faster loss better?

 No. Faster loss correlates with more lean-mass loss.
-Aim for 1–2 lb/week during therapeutic-dose months and accept slower during titration and maintenance.
-Protect muscle via resistance training and protein.
+Aim for 1–2 lb/week during therapeutic-dose months, accept slower during titration and maintenance.
+Protect muscle via resistance training and 1.2–1.6 g/kg goal-weight protein.
+Weight lost from fat is your goal; weight lost from muscle compromises your post-loss metabolism.

 Do I need to stay on the drug after I reach my goal?

 For most patients, yes.
 GLP-1 is a chronic treatment for a chronic disease.
-Some patients successfully taper to lower maintenance doses.
+STEP 4 showed 6.9% regain at 48 weeks post-stop.
+Some patients successfully taper to lower maintenance doses (0.5–1.0 mg semaglutide, 5–7.5 mg tirzepatide).
 See the maintenance dose tool.

 Part of the Digital Dashboard Hub network